Manipur: Mobile internet suspended for two more days in nine districts - www.lokmattimes.com

 Manipur: Mobile internet suspended for two more days in nine districts

-Imphal, Nov 27 The Manipur government as a precautionary measure on Wednesday extended the suspension of mobile internet ...
+Imphal, Nov 29 The Manipur government as a preventative step on Friday extended the suspension of mobile internet ...

-Imphal, Nov 27 The Manipur government as a precautionary measure on Wednesday extended the suspension of mobile internet and data services for two more days in nine districts including the trouble-torn Jiribam district, officials said.
+Imphal, Nov 29 The Manipur government as a preventative step on Friday extended the suspension of mobile internet and data services for two more days in nine districts including the trouble-torn Jiribam district, officials said.

-Officials of the Home Department said that though except for a person missing on Monday from Kangpokpi district, no major incident was reported from any of the nine districts since November 18, the suspension of mobile internet and data services has been extended for two more days as a preventative measure.
+Home Department officials said that though except for a person missing on November 25 from Kangpokpi district, no major incident was reported from any of the nine districts since November 18, the suspension of mobile internet and data services has been extended for two more days as a precautionary measure.

 Commissioner, Home, N. Ashok Kumar, in his order, said: "In view of the prevailing law and order situation in the state, on the apprehension that some anti-social elements might use social media extensively for transmission of images, hate speech and hate video messages inciting the passions of the public which might have serious repercussions for the law and order situation."